Senior Gardening

 Gloxinias in fourpacks

-I generally use four inch square pots for gloxinias, although I also use six inch rounds for varieties I suspect may grow a bit larger.
+I generally use four inch square pots for seedling gloxinias, although I also use six inch round pots for corms in their second, third, and succeeding seasons.
 I'm still working my way through a couple of cases of pots I bought years ago when Mellengers was still in business, but some of the pots are becoming a bit brittle.
 (If you know of a good bulk supplier, let me know.)

 I'm still pretty picky about the potting soil I use.
 Although damping off fungus is no longer a worry, I still use my sterilized soil mix of commercial potting soil, peat moss, a dusting of lime, and sometimes a bit of Captan.
 The Captan is to hold back any moss that may have gotten transplanted with the plant to its final pot.